 The responsibility of a leader is to lead.
 (What a concept.)
 The fact is, some leaders are causing irreparable damage to great institutions by shirking their responsibilities.
 They’re afraid to address difficult issues, make tough decisions, and introduce the change that’s required to achieve long-term success.
 Instead, these “counterfeit leaders” spend much of their time playing politics, protecting their turf, and promoting their self-interests.
 To make matters worse, counterfeit leaders, in both public and private sectors, often masquerade as positive role models while condoning unethical or irresponsible behavior that undermines the very foundation of their institution.
+Welcome to counterfeit leadership.

 With full complicity, we reward these misguided efforts by electing politicians for “life” and by paying executives zillions of dollars to damage the same organizations that they “swear” to serve.
 And just to show there are no hard feelings when things do go irreparably wrong, we offer many of our “finest” golden parachutes to make sure they have a soft landing into their next misadventure.
 How do you spot a counterfeit leader?